miracle2k/android-autostarts/README.md

 Legend

  * <sup>1</sup>This F-Droid release is managed by a third party.
-The author of AAMU is aware of this third party release, thankful for it, but cannot vouch for it.
+The author of Autostarts is aware of this third party release, thankful for it, but cannot vouch for it.
 Related discussion at https://github.com/miracle2k/android-autostarts/issues/39
- * <sup>2</sup>This Google Play release is managed by the author of AAMU.
+ * <sup>2</sup>This Google Play release is managed by the author.

 Support & Contribute